 Identifying the Problem

 A seller's disclosure, a home inspection, your lender's appraisal or the obvious signs of foundation settlement may set off red flags during a transaction.
 Telltale signs of a cracked foundation include jagged cracks running up the walls at an angle, doors and windows that stick and uneven flooring.
 You must tell your lender if you know the foundation is damaged, even in the rare case in which the issue is overlooked during the appraisal inspection.

 Your Lender's Issue with Cracks

 Homes must meet a lender's specific standards for fiscal and structural soundness.
 A cracked foundation hurts a home's future marketability and jeopardizes the lender's investment.
 Lenders take several measures to ensure your home is sufficient collateral for the new loan, including the appraisal inspection.
-If your lender finances homes with cracked foundations, you'll also have to hire an engineer, which costs between $300 and $500, to report the extent of the damage, make recommendations on repairs and estimate the cost.
+If your lender finances homes with cracked foundations, you'll also have to hire a structural engineer, which costs between $300 and $1,000 for the inspection, to report the extent of the damage, make recommendations on repairs and estimate the cost.

 Lender Says "Fix It"

 Lenders may require proof of past repair work or up-front repair of the crack before they agree to finance the home.
 If the seller has fixed the crack, the lender wants to see proof of work completed and a lifetime warranty for the work.
 Your lender makes you address any lingering foundation issues after past work.
 Your lender can require foundation repair as a condition for the loan, meaning someone -- usually the seller -- fixes the crack and provides proof that all recommended work is complete, before closing.